 3. Communication aspect.
 Another default rule in Scrum is team co-location

 The world is changing introducing globalization into everything (and cloud computing is a good sample for IT).
-Communication is still a very important part within the scrum team.
-Normally, Scrum meetings should be held in one room, where everyone should stand up and provide their update to the team.
+Communication is still a very important part of the Scrum team.
+Normally, Scrum meetings should be held in one room, where everyone should stand up and provide their update to the crew.

-For distributed teams we use the same approach but different tools – team has daily Scrum meetings using Skype, GoToMeeting, or polycom.
-Therefore, the process itself stays the same, while the tools change.
+For distributed teams, we use the same approach but different tools – the team has daily Scrum meetings using Skype, GoToMeeting, or Polycom.
+Therefore, while the tools change, the process itself stays the same.

-To cut a long story short, involving QA team in Agile process is challenging.
-Nevertheless, consider the benefits you get – high quality product, happy customers, time to market reduction, costs optimization and effective developers.
+To cut a long story short, involving the QA team in an Agile process is challenging.
+Nevertheless, consider the benefits you get: high-quality products, happy customers, time to market reduction, costs optimization, and effective developers.